BlockstreamResearch/bip-frost-dkg/README.md

 ## Introduction
 In the FROST threshold signature scheme [KG20], a threshold `t` of some set of `n` signers is required to produce a signature.
-FROST remains unforgeable even if up to `t-1` signers are compromised, and remains functional as long as `t` honest signers do not lose their secret key material.
+FROST remains unforgeable as long as at most `t-1` signers are compromised, and remains functional as long as `t` honest signers do not lose their secret key material.

-As a result, threshold signatures increase \emph{both} security and availability, enabling users to escape the inherent dilemma between the contradicting goals of protecting a single secret key against theft and data loss simultaneously.
+As a result, threshold signatures increase both security and availability, enabling users to escape the inherent dilemma between the contradicting goals of protecting a single secret key against theft and data loss simultaneously.
 Before being able to create signatures, the FROST signers need to obtain a shared public key and individual key shares that allow to sign for the shared public key.
 This can, in principle, be achieved through a trusted dealer who generates the shared public key and distributes shares of the corresponding secret key to the FROST signers.
 However, the dealer is a single point of failure: if the dealer is malicious or compromised, or the secret key is not deleted correctly and compromised later, an adversary can forge signatures.

-An interactive distributed key generation (DKG) protocol run by all signers avoids the need for a trusted dealer.
+An interactive *distributed key generation* (DKG) protocol run by all signers avoids the need for a trusted dealer.
-Assume there are `n` signers and at most `t-1` of them are malicious, i.e., at least `n-t+1` signers are honest.
-If a DKG run succeeds from the point of view of an honest signers and outputs a shared public key, then it is guaranteed that `t` signers are required to cooperate to produce a signature for the shared public key.

 There exist a number of DKG protocols with different requirements and guarantees.
 Most suitably for the use with FROST is the PedPop DKG (``Pedersen DKG with proofs of possession'') [KG20, CKM21, CGRS23].
 But similar to most DKG protocols in the literature, the PedPop DKG has strong requirements on the communication between signers: